fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 When using the methods on `Applicative.Par` we must wrap and unwrap our values,
-but the most common use case of parallel traversing is already provided:
+but the most common use case is already provided:

 {lang="text"}
 ~~~~~~~~